vinstic-myshell/myshell-doc-en/faq/others.md

 #### What is an effective invitation?
 What are the benefits of effective invitations?

 Effective invitation is the most direct way of community contribution.
 When the community implements incentive measures, this indicator is usually given top priority.
 The score measurement of this contribution degree will be traced back to three layers after the effective invitation, so even if you do not have too many exposure channels, early invitations will always have some advantages.
-At the same time, the contribution of the invitation will also be traced back to the user's subsequent behavior, and more product and on-chain interactions will improve this.
+At the same time, the contribution of invitations will also be traced back to users' subsequent behaviors, and more product and on-chain interactions will improve this.

 Effective invitation refers to the registered users you invite who have specific behavioral characteristics and are judged as effective invitations.